 You can restore to a local or remote SQL Server

-The console will display a list of the SQL servers on your local machine.
+The Restore a local Server section lists the SQL servers on your local machine.
 If an SQL Server is present but not running, you can click Start.
-Any servers that cannot be started may indicate a fault with the server itself.
 You can only restore to SQL servers that are running.

 When you select Next in the previous step, you will be prompted to provide credentials with access to the selected SQL Server.
-Enter the appropriate log on credentials.
+Enter the appropriate credentials.

 There are two types of credentials:

-The authentication account, the BA account (if different to the account used for this backup) and the SQL Server’s service account, all need access to the backup destination.
+The authentication account and the SQL Server’s service account will both need access to the backup used for the restore.

 Note: Some SQL servers are configured to accept only SQL authentication.

-This step is used to identify the type of restore you want to perform.
-The restore of a selected user database or a master database restore, to recover the SQL Server.
+This step determines the type of database that will be restored: a user database or a master database.
 Make your selection and click Next.